A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Pseudo Scalar Dark Matter Phenomenology

-We plot the relic density allowed parameter space ($f_\chi=1$ i.e. $100\%$ of the observed relic density) in $M_\chi $ vs $\sigma_{\rm DD}^{\rm SI}$ plane in Fig.\ref{mchi_DD_ID} (a) to compare with the current upper bounds from XENON-1T\cite{XENON:2018voc}, PANDAX 4T\cite{PandaX-4T:2021bab}, and LZ 2022 \cite{LZ:2022ufs}.
+We plot the relic density allowed parameter space ($f_\chi=1$ i.e. $100\%$ of the observed relic density) in $M_\chi $ vs $\sigma_{\rm DD}^{\rm SI}$ plane in Fig.\ref{mchi_DD_ID} (a) to compare with the current upper bounds from XENON-1T\cite{XENON:2018voc}, PANDAX 4T\cite{PandaX-4T:2021bab}, and LZ 2024 \cite{LZ:2024zvo}.
 The red region corresponds to $v_{\phi}=1000$ GeV, and the blue region corresponds to $v_\phi=4000$ GeV, both with $\sin\theta=0.1$.
-The increase in $v_{\phi}$ leads to a decrease in the DM-nucleon scattering cross-section due to the suppression of the portal coupling $\lambda_{H\Phi}$ with higher $v_\phi$ which is depicted in Fig.\ref{mchi_DD_ID} (a).
-Therefore, for $v_\phi=4000$ GeV the SI DD cross-section becomes smaller compared to $v_\phi=1000$ GeV and remains unconstrained by DD experiments.
-The current LZ 2022 \cite{LZ:2022ufs} data excludes our parameter space in the intermediate-mass region $M_\chi \sim \{300-1000\}$ GeV with $M_{h_2} \lesssim 500$ GeV for $v_\phi=1000$ GeV.
+The increase in $v_{\phi}$ leads to a decrease in the DM-nucleon scattering cross-section due to suppression of the portal coupling $\lambda_{H\Phi}$ with higher $v_\phi$, which is depicted in Fig.\ref{mchi_DD_ID} (a). {Therefore, for $v_\phi=4000$ GeV, the SI DD cross-section becomes smaller compared to $v_\phi=1000$ GeV.} The current LZ 2024 \cite{LZ:2024zvo} data excludes our parameter space in the intermediate-mass region $M_\chi \sim \{300-1000\}$ GeV with $M_{h_2} \lesssim 500$ GeV for $v_\phi=1000$ GeV.
 There is a drop in $\sigma_{\rm DD}^{\rm SI}$ near $M_\chi \sim 1000$ GeV with $v_\phi=1000$ GeV.
 This phenomenon occurs because the observed DM relic density in this region demands a lower $M_{h_2}$, as discussed earlier.
-As a result, the cross-section decreases since $\lambda_{H \Phi}$ diminishes with $M_{h_2}$.
+As a result, the cross section decreases since $\lambda_{H \Phi}$ diminishes with $M_{h_2}$. {On the other hand, for $v_\phi = 4000$ GeV, the upper bound on SI DM-nucleon cross section excludes $M_{\chi} \gtrsim 1100$ GeV}.